 Our database of choice is MongoDB and we've developed our apps using that particular database.
 However, we don't interact with the database directly.
 We use an ODM package called

 Commodo, which is also a Webiny package.
 It supports different database drivers so you can create a driver for the database of your choice and remove the MongoDB plugins.
 Remember?
 Everything is a plugin, even a database connection.
 How cool is that?

 We've taken good care to not lock our code into specifics of MongoDB.
 Parts of the apps which required us to use some specific database concepts (like

 aggregatefor example) are implemented as plugins.
 Those are easy to override to suite your particular database.

 We want Webiny to be deployable to the cloud of your choice.
 At this point in time, you can only deploy to AWS, but multi-cloud support is one of our main goals.
 See our Roadmap and get involved on our Github.

 There are several places you can join and get involved with Webiny:

-- Spectrum Chat - join to get help or discuss bugs and features
+- Gitter Chat - join to get help or discuss bugs and features

 - Community Forum - if you prefer forum for discussions